 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Type of Tea: Loose Leaf Black Tea.
+Type of Tea: Black Tea.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 3 to 5 minutes.

-Colour in Cup: Ruby-brown liquor, dark in tone.
+Colour in Cup: Coppery liquor, light in tone.

 Benefits of English Breakfast Tea BOP

 Research suggests that this beverage might, although not yet proven outright, reduce the risk of developing dementia and Alzheimer's disease.

 Evidence exists in a study conducted by the University of Singapore and published in the American Journal of Clinical Nutrition.

 The project saw some 2,500 participants aged 55 or over undergo cognitive measuring.
 Two years later, scientists remeasured every volunteer involved.

 The results established that participants who drank two or three cups of Black Tea a day had a 55% lower chance of suffering from cognitive decline.
 Those who drank six to ten cups a day, meanwhile, had up to a 63% lower chance.